 My work has focused heavily on abstract textures for a while now, but it’s like time for a long-overdue return to making surface patterns.
 I wish I had photographs of my early pattern doodles.
 There were hundreds of them over the years, but I can’t remember where they went.
 I do, fortunately, have piles of my later experiments, produced in the last decade or so.

-I’ve doodled during long journeys, I’ve doodled in cafes, I’ve doodled between calls in call centres and while pupils completed exercises when I was a TEFL teacher.
-About the only time I didn’t doodle was when I was a graphic designer – which is partly why I’m not any more 🙂
+I’ve doodled during long journeys.
+I’ve doodled in cafes.
+I’ve doodled between call centre calls and while TEFL pupils completed their work.
+One of the few times I didn’t doodle was when I was a graphic designer – which is partly why I’m not anymore.

-So many years and so many doodles yet I never really did anything with any of them.
-I considered training as a tattoo artist but I’m not sure I could make needles and blood my friends.
+So many years and so many doodles, yet I never explored their full potential.
+I did consider training as a tattoo artist, but I’m not sure I could make needles and blood my friends.

 I remember way back when I was doing a BTEC in Graphic design I did a project that needed a design for a Windsor and Newton Gouache box.
 I painstakingly painted a complicated circles pattern using said gouache.
 27 years later and I’m back to drawing circles.

-I was so happy with the result of that project that it was the turning point that convinced me that the graphic design option was going to work out.
-Which it did, for many years, until it didn’t any more.
-In hindsight I think it was actually the circle pattern that I was happy with, more than the graphic design elements that surrounded it.
+I was so happy with the result of that project that it was the turning point that convinced me to be a graphic designer.
+In hindsight I think it was actually the circle pattern I was happy with, more than the graphic design elements that surrounded it.